Skip to main content Skip to navigation

 Reviews

-• Book reviews have appeared in: Women’s History Review, NECSUS: European Journal of Media Studies, The Journal of British Cinema and Television, Journal of British Cinema and Television, Historical Journal of Film Radio and Television, The Journal of Popular Culture.
+• Book reviews have appeared in: Screen, Women’s History Review, NECSUS: European Journal of Media Studies, The Journal of British Cinema and Television, Journal of British Cinema and Television, Historical Journal of Film Radio and Television, The Journal of Popular Culture.

 • Provided peer reviews for: Bloomsbury, Edinburgh University Press, Columbia University Press, Routledge, University of Mississippi Press; Celebrity Studies, Film Comment, Journal of Cinema and Media Studies, Open Screens, New Review of Film and Television Studies.